Course Descriptions 2025-2026

 Pre-Algebra

 This course prepares students for algebra and includes a review of basic skills and the introduction of variables.
+It equips students to progress from foundational mathematical skills to more advanced skills while also providing further opportunities for real-world problem solving.
 Also covered are signed numbers, positive and negative exponents, and linear equations.

 Prerequisite: Successful completion of Pre-Algebra or the equivalent (as determined by the instructor)